 Haines said that as the boys fled in terror to Pat Morrison's house, they said they looked back, and for a while the figures seemed to be following close behind.
 Mrs. Morrison called the sheriff's office.

-Pendleton said all three gave the same story and offered to take a lie detector test.
+Pendleton said all 3 gave the same story and offered to take a lie detector test.
 The boys did not appear to have been drinking or using drugs, Pendleton said.
 The deputy said the boys appeared to be genuinely terrified and one boy was shaking badly.
 Haines, who works for the National Aeronautics and Space Administration and makes UFO investigation his avocation, said he has conducted 3,000 UFO inquiries, concentrating on sightings by pilots.
-He is writing a book on the subject.

 He determined that the weather was clear and it was unlikely that the boys were seeing their own shadows reflected on ground fog.
 He said no American airplanes carry the colors described by the boys.
 He made a magnetometer survey of the grassy field and found no evidence of magnetic changes or scorched grass or holes at the supposed UFO landing site.